hardenedlinux/grsecurity-reproducible-build/README.md

 - configs/paxed-defconfig: defconfig with PaX enabled, can be used as a basis to customify the config.

 - configs/paxed-mint-config: a config file from Linux Mint 18 with PaX enabled, can be directly used on Debian-derived distributions without modification.

-If you do not have the necessary GPG public key imported to verify the signature of GNU things and the Linux Kernel, you can set VERIFY_GPG environment variable to 0, thus signature verifying will be disabled.

 Then the output kernel (bzImage, vmlinux, modules, DPKG packages and build fingerprint) is located at out/